Arrow BOOK

 • Improved function and activity tolerance

-• Reduced flare ups in selected patterns
+• Reduced pain flare ups in selected patterns

 Possible Risks and Side Effects